-In my MDes thesis, I began with the museum audio guide and reenvisioned it as a context-appropriate, audio-based AR experience using voice and gaze interaction.
+In my MDes thesis, I imagined the museum audio guide as an audio-based AR experience using voice and gaze interaction.
 It empowers visitors to take greater control over the experience and engenders the possibility of communicating multiple narratives surrounding a work of art, rather than just one.

 This design centers on the famously-complex Arnolfini Portrait by Jan Van Eyck, and the design concept is inspired by its multiple interpretations.

-After the narrator introduces the painting, the visitor is invited to verbally select one of three possible theories on its meaning — a depiction of the couple’s wedding, a memorial portrait for the wife, or just an elaborate demonstration of the couple’ wealth.
-The visitor actively drives the exploration, using their gaze to uncover hotspots on the surface of the painting.
+After the narrator introduces the painting, the visitor is invited to verbally select one of three possible theories on its meaning — a depiction of the couple’s wedding, a memorial portrait for the wife, or just an elaborate demonstration of the couple’s wealth.
+The visitor then uses their gaze to uncover hotspots on the surface of the painting.
 A different narrator discusses the painting in each theory, explaining the meaning of symbols that can have multiple interpretations depending on which theory is selected.

 This project originated in work that I did as an undergraduate student, in which I imagined an augmented reality experience for the art museum that superimposed virtual touch targets onto the surface of a painting.
 This application of AR has become a reality in the years since, but there’s a fundamental awkwardness about interacting with a work in the gallery this way — seeing it in the flesh, but interacting with it on a screen-based reproduction.